Louis-Mozart/Cache-algorithm-for-concept-learners/README.md

 ### Caching the concept learners

-In the experiments, all the concept learners were run using their default reasoners `abstract_reasoner` so as to evaluate the results with cache, run
+In the experiments, all the concept learners were run using their default reasoners `abstract_reasoner` to evaluate the results with cache, run

 ```shell
 python examples/run_cache_comparison.py --lps LPs/Family/lps.json --kb KGs/Family/family-benchmark_rich_background.owl --data_name Family